Krylov Complexity in Supersymmetric Large-$N$ Quantum Mechanics: Introduction and summary

 A number of interesting questions remain open.
 A first natural direction would be to extend the present analysis to higher fermion number sectors of the Veneziano--Wosiek model and to investigate whether similar analytic structures persist beyond the cases studied here.
 In particular, the critical point $\lambda=1$, where the discrete spectrum collapses and the dynamics becomes effectively governed by a continuous spectral density, deserves further investigation to clarify its relation to free quantum models at higher fermion number.
 One question is whether the polynomial growth of the complexity at the critical point may reflect a more general feature of quantum mechanical models with emergent continuum spectra.

 Another natural direction concerns the systematic analysis of the dependence of the complexity growth on the choice of the initial state and the extent to which the observed behavior is universal.
 Finally, it would be interesting to explore whether related solvable structures arise in other large-$N$ quantum mechanical or gauge models, where Krylov complexity may provide a useful probe of spectral properties, operator dynamics, and possible signatures of quantum chaos.

+Finally, it would be interesting to examine whether the supersymmetric structure of the modified solvable model admits a deeper algebraic interpretation.
+In the bosonic sector, the modified Hamiltonian is entirely characterized by the $\mk{sl}(2, \mathbb{R})$ symmetry algebra, whose representation theory governs both the spectrum and the Krylov complexity.
+The construction of the fermionic partner Hamiltonian suggests that the full supersymmetric model may be naturally embedded in an $\mk{osp}(1|2)$ superalgebra, the minimal supersymmetric extension of $\mk{sl}(2, \mathbb{R})$.
+If such an embedding exists, it would provide a unified algebraic framework for both sectors, potentially allowing the Krylov complexity in the fermionic sector to be derived directly from the representation theory of $\mk{osp}(1|2)$, in analogy with the bosonic case.

 The paper is organized as follows.
 In Sec.~\ref{sec:krylov} we review the definition and basic properties of Krylov complexity.
 In Sec.~\ref{sec:VW-model} we introduce the Veneziano–Wosiek model and discuss the structure of its Hamiltonian in the large-$N$ limit.
 In Sec.~\ref{sec:VW-K} we analyze Krylov complexity in this model.
 In Sec.~\ref{sec:mod-model} we introduce a rank-1 modified Hamiltonian that preserves the tridiagonal structure and allows for analytic treatment.
 The corresponding Krylov complexity is computed analytically in Sec.~\ref{sec:mod-analytical} for a generic planar coupling $\l$.
 In Sec.~\ref{sec:cont} we analyze the critical point $\lambda=1$, where the spectrum becomes continuous, and compute the complexity directly from the associated continuum eigenstates.
 Finally, in Sec.~\ref{sec:HO} we compute the Krylov complexity for a Gaussian state with generic width in the one-dimensional harmonic oscillator, and show how the limit of vanishing angular frequency $\omega\to 0$ is similar to $\l\to 1$ in the Veneziano--Wosiek and modified models.
 Additional technical details and further discussions are collected in the appendices.